 Powdered and evaporated forms of milk are also often cheaper than traditional milk.
-In my area, the average cost for a gallon of milk is almost $5 a gallon.
+The average cost for a gallon of milk, in my area, is almost $5 a gallon.
 In stark contrast, I can usually get the same amount of evaporated or powdered milk for just $2 a gallon when using coupons or buying in bulk.

 Evaporated milk and powdered milk are highly recommended staples for any emergency stockpile.
 The problem with keeping evaporated or powdered milk in your pantry is that people often save it for an emergency and forget all about if no emergency arises.

 I recently heard a fellow survivalist talk about how he had purchased a large quantity of evaporated milk and that all of it had expired before he could use it.
 This reminded me that I also had a lot of evaporated milk in my stockpile that was probably close to expiration.